 Understand Fraud Detection

-Use our Fraud Detection solution to control what type of payments you accept and reduce the risk of fraud.
+Use the Fraud Detection solution in the Dashboard to control what type of payments you accept and reduce the risk of fraud.

 Information

-If you're an Administrator or Administrator Owner, you will be able to add, edit, and delete rules.
+You need the Administrator Owner or Administrator role to add, edit, and delete rules.

 Each stage within routing has its own route.
 Routes have several data points that a transaction passes through.
 These data points can be rules, outcomes, or decline lists.

-The decision groups you see under Live strategy are affecting your live transactions.
-It is view only, so you will not be able to directly edit and affect live transactions.
+The decision groups you see under Live strategy are applied to your live transactions.
+This is view only, so you cannot directly edit the strategy or affect live transactions.

-Safely test changes to your decision points under the Test strategy section.
-It has no effect on your live transactions, but you will be able to see the hypothetical outcome of these changes.
+You can safely test changes to your decision points under the Test strategy section.
+This has no effect on your live transactions, but you can see the hypothetical outcome of these changes.

-Once you are happy with the results of your test, you can select Replace live strategy to affect your live transactions.
-This cannot be undone.
+Once you are happy with your changes, select Replace live strategy to apply them to your live transactions.
+You cannot undo this.

 Rules are the building blocks of your risk strategy.
 They are set by Checkout.com and take the form of an expression.